department-of-veterans-affairs/va.gov-team/teams/vsa/teams/caregiver/team-charter.md

 #### PTO
 - We will respect time off and understand that mental, physical, and personal health is the top priority for team members
-- Team members will send calendar invites to the rest of team when they have scheduled time off, **and** add it to the VSA PTO calendar
+- Team members will send calendar invites to the rest of team when they have scheduled time off.

 #### General things
 - Update tickets regularly.
 If conversations happen in Slack that are pertinent to a product or initiative, copy the useful info into GitHub/ZenHub.